 - The Approved Grade Roster icon () indicates that grades were entered, the roster was approved and is ready to be processed, but the grades are not yet posted.

-- The Posted Grade Roster icon () indicates the Registrar's Office, Continuing & Professional Education, or the Graduate School processed the roster and posted the grades to students' records.
+- The Posted Grade Roster icon () indicates the Registrar's Office, University Without Walls (CPE), or the Graduate School processed the roster and posted the grades to students' records.

 Learn more about using grade rosters.